-This story was published on 13 December 2018.
-If you wish to use this content, please contact email@example.com to confirm that the information is still current.
+This story was first published on 13 December 2018.
+If you wish to use this content, please contact firstname.lastname@example.org to confirm that the information is still current.

 Christmas often means extra work, especially for staff in the retail and hospitality sectors, and many look forward to a bit more in their pay as a result.
 Employers are encouraged to make sure their staff are receiving all their entitlements and sharing in the Christmas cheer.